With a promising looking 2021, Young John Q is no stranger to award nominations and seeing a flux in his fan base numbers.

 Where do you get your inspiration for such witty bars?
 Has flexing your lyrical dexterity and knack for wordplay always come easy for you?

-	My inspiration comes from the hip-hop greats who came before and current artists make you wanna be better.
-The list is too long to mention but even been rapping as a kid, steal sharpen steal, the creativity is fully embraced.
+My inspiration comes from the hip-hop greats who came before and current artists who make you wanna be better.
+The list is too long to mention but even rapping as a kid, steal sharpen steal, the creativity is fully embraced.
 I always knew I wanted to bend people's ears, you can say your wordplay however you choose.
 But I knew if I was witty with it, it would make you stop and think like what did he just say lemme rewind that.

 We know that artists can be their own biggest critics and at times it can be difficult to know when a song is complete.
 At what point did you know that “Blessed,” was ready to release?

 Honestly, after the day I wrote it and completed the recording the following week.
 I knew the energy on this track will be contagious, and I remember going to one of my friend's houses playing the record, and her kids instantly saying the hook of the song.
 We all know if kids can recite your song, you definitely gotta fire track on your hands.
 Also, I played it for some people that don't even like hip-hop, and they love the song to this day and that speaks volumes.